Frequently Asked Questions

 Links to order tickets are here.

 How much do seminars and film screenings cost?
 All film screenings, seminars, and other events are part of the ticket cost and do not require an additional fee.
-There will be small charges to have a professional photographer shoot you pictures inside the cars at the car show, but all of that will go to Kitchen Sage.
+There will be small charges to have a professional photographer shoot you pictures inside the cars at the car show, but all of that will go to charity.

 How much are celebrity autographs?
 Each celebrity sets their own prices and the Grand Rapids Comic-Con has no control over what celebrities may charge for autograph or photo opportunities.
 Generally speaking, artists do not charge for their autograph.

 I’m a newbie at this.
 What should I bring?
 First of all, comfortable shoes!
 Your feet will thank you later.
 Make sure to bring cash, as there is no ATM on the property and a lot of vendors do not take plastic.
 Also make sure to bring a camera for shooting pictures of the many costumed convention goers (ask permission first!), a tube for posters if you plan on buying those, and an empty short box if you plan on buying a lot of comics.
 Most important, bring an open mind: you may discover a new aspect of this big world we call fandom you may not knew existed before attending the Grand Rapids Comic-Con.
+We also have a page dedicated to first timers which can be found here.

 I can not arrive until 3 pm on Sunday.
 Will the vendors still be set up?
 Yes.
 We plan on requiring all vendors to stay set up during the duration of the event.